 Introduction

-The recent advancements of Large Language Models (LLM’s) have made the tools and powers of Artificial Intelligence (AI) far more accessible to the public than ever before.
-However even with text-based chatbots such as the GPT model series, verbal, and auditory AI's such as Apple’s Siri and Amazon's Echo remain largely unavailable for use in the deaf and hard-of-hearing (DHH) community <Citation Needed>.
+The recent advancements of Large Language Models (LLM’s) have made the tools and powers of Artificial Intelligence (AI) far more accessible to the public than ever before; however, even with text-based chatbots such as the GPT model series, verbal and auditory AI’s such as Apple’s Siri and Amazon’s Echo remain largely unavailable for use in the deaf and hard-of-hearing (DHH) community <Citation Needed>.
 As an early effort to improve the user experience of those non-text/audio-only AI’s for DHH persons, we consider the idea of augmenting such models with the ability to recognize visual/non-audio user input.

 In North America, American Sign Language (ASL) is the primary form of communication for most members of the DHH community.
 It is a complete natural language with many properties of spoken English, but a different grammatical structure.
 ASL is a visually expressed language where a user conveys information and ideas via a combination of hand and facial movements <Citation Needed>.
-For this study, we produced a proof-of-concept model that teaches two different neural network architectures to categorize and detect characters from the ASL alphabet.
-The dataset used in this process contains 87,000 RGB images which evenly represent 29 classes.
+For this study, we produced a proof-of-concept model that teaches two different neural network architectures to categorize and detect characters from the ASL alphabet.FThe dataset used in this process contains 87,000 RGB images which evenly represent 29 classes.
 The first 26 are the characters from the Latin Alphabet, and the last three represent spaces, backspaces, and an empty image.

 < FINISH THIS >